 Plastic surgery, reconstructive surgery, or cosmetic surgery is supposed to make you look and feel better after it is performed.
 However, that is not always the case.
 There are times when the surgeons, anesthesiologists, or nurses make terrible mistakes and you or a loved one are left with scarring, disfigurement, blood clots, infections, or even death.

-Plastic surgery malpractice victims choose our Philadelphia medical malpractice attorneys because:
+Plastic surgery malpractice victims choose us because:

-Call the leading plastic surgery attorneys at The Beasley Firm-dial (215) 866-2424 for a free legal consultation.
+Call The Beasley Firm at (215) 866-2424 for a free legal consultation.

 Plastic surgeries, cosmetic surgeries, or reconstructive surgeries are performed for a variety of different reasons.
 They may be used to repair a congenital or birth defect, reconstruct a body part after cancer removal, or for aesthetic purposes.

 Some of the more common reconstructive or plastic surgeries are:

 Every surgical procedure, especially plastic or reconstructive surgery, can carry certain risks.
 It is the surgeon's responsibility to make sure that the patient is aware of all the risks prior to performing the surgery.
 Some common risks are bleeding, infection, scarring, contractures, blood clots, pneumonia, medications reactions, and scar tissue formation.
 Regardless of how minor or major the risks are, it is the surgeon's responsibility to tell the patient so an informed decision can be made prior to consenting to any surgical procedure.
 In addition to the risks mentioned above, there are other risks depending on the type of plastic surgery that is going to be performed.

 The following are additional problems that could occur during surgery: